Article II—Our Membership

 Article V—Our Workers (Ordination & Commissioning)

 It is our confidence that God will raise up Spirit-filled and gifted men and women from among us who will be called to a life of proclaiming the gospel of the grace of Jesus Christ.
 Such men and women may be given a commission to lead God's people, as is appropriate in Scripture, and share in the privileges and responsibilities thereof.
 The Elders shall determine the process, requirements, timing, and forms leading to ordination.
 The Elders may also commission Members to serve as ministers of the gospel of Jesus Christ under its authority, while they are Members in good-standing at this church.

 This church, under the leadership of the Holy Spirit, is an autonomous body of believers voluntarily submitting themselves to a form of government that we believe is in accordance with the Scriptures.
 The official offices of this church, through which all of its powers are administered, are covered in subsequent sections of this document.
 These offices shall be occupied by men, or women where specifically permitted, who are raised up by the Holy Spirit, called by the personal conviction of God, and appointed by the Elders.
 The responsibilities of these offices are also defined and described in subsequent sections of this document.

 The Elders may delegate to individuals, committees, or organizations the right to transact any of its business or to exercise any of its powers, but the exercise of such delegation shall be subject to the supervision and control of the Elders.

 Article VII—Amendments to Our Beliefs And Leadership Structure

-Our Beliefs & Leadership Structure may be amended by the unanimous approval of the Board of Elders.
+Our Beliefs & Leadership Structure may be amended by the unanimous approval of the Elders.
 Copies of any amendment(s) must be made available to Members not more than thirty days following such amendment(s).